Pascal Struijk

-Pascal Augustus Struijk (born 11 August 1999) is a professional footballer who plays as a centre-back for club Leeds United.
+Pascal Augustus Struijk (born 11 August 1999) is a professional footballer who plays as a centre-back for club Brighton & Hove Albion.
+Born in Belgium, he has represented the Netherlands at youth level.

 Club career

 Early career

 Struijk started his youth career at ADO Den Haag at the age of seven before moving to Ajax in 2016.
 In his age group, he would compete with fellow left-sided centre-back and future international Sven Botman and struggled to make an impression, even being tried as a striker in some youth games.
 With his contract due to expire in the summer of 2018, Struijk joined Leeds United on trial in January of the same year before signing permanently later that month on a three-and-a-half-year deal.